Gambling Terminology and Casino Terms

 Angles: Refers to a specific team or the league in general.

-BR: It is the same as poker, as it stands for “Bank Roll,” which is the money the player has.
+BR: It is the same as in poker, as it stands for “Bank Roll,” which is the money the player has in his balance.

 Bad Beat: It is a term used to describe a hard loss.
-For example, “He suffered from a bad beat
+For example, “He suffered a bad beat in his last match.”

 Beef: It refers to a problem or dispute between individuals or teams.